 Even in a warming world, snow will fall.
 However, the amount of snow and when it falls will likely change as greenhouse gases build up in the atmosphere.

-We examined cold season precipitation at stations across the country, specifically looking at how much snow is falling compared to rain.
+This week, we examined cold season precipitation at stations across the country, specifically looking at how much snow is falling compared to rain.
 Our analysis is consistent with earlier EPA findings.
 The Northwest and the Upper Midwest are the climate regions seeing the largest decreases in precipitation falling as snow over the past 66 years.

 Although specific trends differ, for most parts of the country, the decrease in snow is happening primarily during the shoulder months (October-November and March-April), when warming temperatures are causing more precipitation to fall as rain rather than snow.
 In effect, this shortens the snow season for most of the country.